VinCBR900/65c02-Tiny-BASIC/README.md

 Both interpreters have been tested on the [Kowalski 65C02 Simulator](https://github.com/Kelmar/kowalski) — enable 65C02 mode and set terminal emulation to E00x, don't forget to click and type into the yellow Terminal window.

-> **Note:** Only the specific uBASIC6502.asm works on an NMOS 6502, 4kBASIC use 65C02 instructions (STZ, BRA, INC/DEC acc, indirect-zp LDA/STA).
+> **Note:** Only the specific uBASIC6502.asm works on an NMOS 6502, 4kBASIC and uBASIC use 65C02 instructions (STZ, BRA, INC/DEC acc, indirect-zp LDA/STA).

 ---